 Stroll Through Nature

 After you’ve filled your belly with turkey, dressing, and all the pies, take a nature walk along the Oconee River.
-The Oconee River Greenway Park and Riverwalk offer trails, paths and boardwalks to walk, jog, bicycle, relax and enjoy the beauty and sounds of the river.
+The Oconee River Greenway Park and Riverwalk offer trails, paths, and boardwalks to walk, jog, bicycle, relax, and enjoy the beauty and sounds of the river.
 The Greenway is picturesque this time of year with beautiful autumn leaves covering the walkways.

 Bowling & Movies

 Partake in some friendly competition at Lake Country Bowling Lanes.
 The newly renovated bowling alley has a sports bar, pool tables, pizza, and more!
-Located on 184 Roberson Mill Road, this local joint is a perfect opportunity to bond with friends and family.
+Located at 184 Roberson Mill Road, this local joint is a perfect opportunity to bond with friends and family.

 November 26 is National Small Business Saturday.
 Support our local businesses and find a personalized gift for those near and dear to you.
 Whether you are looking for local artwork or a cozy sweater, you can find the perfect gift for the holidays among our locally owned shops.
 After you are done shopping, rest your feet and indulge in delicious food and drinks from our wide selection of local restaurants (mid-day cocktails, anyone?).
 If you are in downtown Milledgeville, grab a slice of pizza and wings at the Brick.
-Opened since 1993, this local favorite continues to provide high quality food and service.
+Opened since 1993, this local favorite continues to provide high-quality food and service.